jay8park/mahjong/README.md

 - display  tiles
   - data: tiles (array of strings), message (string) -- list/dict of the player's tiles/hand and the message/description of the tiles
   - descr: display the player's tiles/hand
+- update discard
+  - data: tile (string) -- tile last discarded
+  - descr: change the discard pile on each screen to highlight last discarded
+- change state
+  - data: names (Array), state (string) -- list of player names that should change to named state
+  - descr: changes the state of this client if Name exists in the list
+- active
+  - data: playerT (string), playerF (string) -- name of players who turn active and inactive
+  - descr: changes asterick display based on who is active and who isn't
 - message
   - data: message (string) -- message to print
   - descr: display message on player's console